A few years ago, my daughter was in tears when I picked her up from school.

 The Power of the Cross

-So God, because of His great love for us not wanting us to perish, took this into His own hands.
-There was no other way out, there was not one righteous but Him.
-He sent His only begotten Son, Jesus Christ, who was and is one with Him, to be born as a man, so that He can be our substitute, for it is not possible that the blood of lambs, bulls, and goats to take away sins, this was just a covering until the real Lamb of God came.
-Jesus came to be our ransom, to pay for the sins of the whole world with His own blood.
-He can because He is God, one drop of His blood is more than enough.
+Before the cross, I was a sinner, condemned to death.
+So God, because of His great love for us not wanting us to perish sent His only begotten Son, Jesus Christ to be born as a man yet without sin so that He can be our substitute.
+Jesus came to be our ransom, to pay for the sins of the whole world with His broken body and His own blood.

 Premium fine bone china royal crown designs collection unique christian gift